All classrooms in Sullivan Hall and the Law School Annex come with standardized, smart podium interfaces.

 - Wireless lavaliere clip-on microphones (SLLH C1, C5, C6, 105, 109, 110, 327, 329; LSAX 142, 143)

 - Keys to wireless microphone cabinets are available from administrative assistants

 - NO audio cassette decks

 - NO fixed computers; you will need access to a laptop with compatible ports or adapters.

 - NO display adapters for Macs, Ultrabooks, and tablets (you will need your own VGA adapter for your make/model).

 - NO DVD players (you will need a laptop with a disc drive for playback)

 Multipurpose Rooms (non-classroom spaces)

-As our classrooms are often full, many specialty events are schedule in multipurpose rooms that often double as hallways, and/or study areas.
-If you are expecting to do a presentation in these areas, here is what you should know does or does not exist there.
+As our classrooms are often full, some special events are scheduled in multipurpose spaces that double as hallways and/or study areas.
+If you are expecting to do a presentation in these areas, here is what you should know.

 Sullivan 2nd Floor Gallery